nathanmarz/storm/docs/documentation/Pacemaker.md

 #### Example

-To get Pacemaker up and running, set the following option in the cluster config:
+To get Pacemaker up and running, set the following option in the cluster config on all nodes:
 ```
 storm.cluster.state.store: "org.apache.storm.pacemaker.pacemaker_state_factory"
 ```

-The Pacemaker host also needs to be set:
+The Pacemaker host also needs to be set on all nodes:
 ```
 pacemaker.host: somehost.mycompany.com
 ```